 Read up on the best areas to stay in Marseille using our comprehensive guide.

 Backpacking the Calanques

-Located just a few minutes outside of Marseille, the Calanques National Park is a true gem of the south. the Calanques are a series of dolomite and limestone formations, that stretch for miles along the Mediterranean coast.
+Located just a few minutes outside of Marseille, the Calanques National Park, one of France’s many national parks, is a true gem of the south. the Calanques are a series of dolomite and limestone formations, that stretch for miles along the Mediterranean coast.
 There are many hiking trails, beaches, and kayaking spots spread throughout the park.
 If you are into rock climbing, the Calanques feature some of France’s world-class rock at its most dramatic.

 Among the many beaches and places to swim, Port Pin is my personal favorite.
 You can get there from Cassis in about 45 minutes walking.
 As the Calanques National Park is spread out over quite a big area, I recommend bringing enough food and water to see you through a long day of hiking or swimming.

 There are several villages within the park, like Cassis for example if you want to eat at a restaurant or bakery.
 Note that these restaurants will be expensive, especially during the busy summer season.